SpikeMogo/New_WAND/docs/source/index.rst

-Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.
+Check out the :doc:`get_started` section for further information, including how to :ref:`installation` the bot.

 .. note::